masc-ucsc/livehd/docs/projects_small.md

 "most" to less "urgent".
 Each has a easy/medium/hard level.
 Easy should take a few days to implement, hard could take a quarter.

+## [small] List of "older" version

+This is a list of "packages" that we do not have the latest version but that we should patch some parts of LiveHD to use them.

+* fmt: The latest 9.? version does not compile in OS X??
+(Why)

+* bazel: We are stuck in 5.4 due to bazel_rules_hdl.
+Once they update....

+* bazel_rules_hdl: We should not have our fork with patches.
+We should try to push to top bazel_rules_hdl.

 ## [small] C++ switch terminal library

 Switch from replxx to https://github.com/jcwangxp/Crossline